 - Second-degree misdemeanor – two years of incarceration and up to $5,000 in fines

 - First-degree misdemeanor – five years in prison and up to $10,000 in fines

 - Third-degree felony – seven years in prison and up to $15,000 in fines

 - Second-degree felony – 10 years in prison and up to $25,000 in fines

 - First-degree felony – 20 years in prison and up to $25,000 in fines

 If you are convicted of a felony, it can impact your career and education as well.
 Many employers refuse to hire felons, and it can be difficult to obtain financial aid with a felony on your record.
 You may also have difficulty finding affordable housing in the future.
 Gun ownership and immigration may also be negatively impacted by criminal status.
 Allegations of a family crime may strain family relationships and cause problems in civil court cases involving divorce, child custody, and child visitation.

-Defending Against Kidnapping and Family Crimes
+Defending Against Family Crimes in Pittsburgh, PA

 Accusations of family crimes often arise from complex situations.
 A spouse may seek revenge and accuse their former partner of interfering with the custody of children or stalking.
 Criminal charges may be sought to gain leverage in a divorce or child custody hearing.